 We are very excited to welcome you aboard at Southwestern!
 Now that you’re officially a Pirate, here is some information that may come in handy, with a few to-do items to consider as you move forward.
 Check back often; new information will be added when it becomes available.

 LocationWilhelmina Cullen Admission Center

 The content below is for first-year students.

-Transfer students, see Deposited Transfer: Next Steps web page .
+Transfer students, please go to the Deposited Transfer: Next Steps web page .

 Explore our list of enrollment-related events and deadlines.
 We hope this helps you as you start your journey to Georgetown and Southwestern.
 We’ve identified a few highlights below to get you started!